SeaSharpe/Design/BusinessLogic.md

 - Employee selects review to review
 - Employee reviews review
 - Employee approves review
+- Commit to database

 # Employee Views Reports
 - Must be logged in as Employee
 - Employee selects report to view
 - Employee views report
+- Employee may print report